codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 In this student assessment, you will be creating an application that allows users to CRUD vocabulary cards, authenticate with Google, and filter.

+REMINDER: from the instruction team.
+This is NOT A TEST.
+We are not looking for 100% completion, although if you can make it work completely, then wahoo!

+What we are looking for is effort, critical thinking about the concepts, creative thinking to bind the concepts together for a solution, and collaboration with your teammates and instruction team.

+If you only get 50% of it complete, but display the above Core Skills and can demonstrate understanding of the fundamental code concepts, then you are learning and growing - which is what we care about.

 ## Learning Objectives
 - Single Responsibility Principle (each component/function should have one job)
 - Import/Export modules